Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 The long answer is…

-FYI, there are two types of space heaters: radiant heaters and convection heaters.
+FYI, there are two types of space heaters: convection heaters and radiant heaters.

 - Convection heater – This is what you want for a cold garage.
 It’s also called a forced-air heater.
-It makes noise, warms the air, and blows it out.
+It warms the air with a ceramic heating element and blows it out with a fan that makes some noise.

 - Radiant heater – Not for warming up a garage quickly.
-Great for the rest of the home, because there’s no noise.
-A radiant heater shines invisible infrared rays and warms stuff that the rays hit, the same way sunlight does.
-Unlike a convection heater, it does not actually warm the air.
-It can take hours.
-And it only warms the objects that are in direct line of fire of its rays.
+Works ok for the rest of the home, because there’s no noise.
+A radiant heater shines invisible infrared rays and warms objects that the rays hit, the same way sunlight does.
+Unlike a convection heater, it does not warm the air directly.
+It can take hours to have an effect on the air in the room.

-This Dyna-Glo propane heater is your second choice.
-Like the Lasko, it’s a convection heater.
-Propane is 70% cheaper per BTU of heat!
+This Dyna-Glo propane convection heater is a convection heater like the Lasko tower heater.
+Propane is 70% cheaper per BTU of heat than an electrically-powered heater!

-The thing with the Dyna-Glo is you also need a propane tank and a fan to blow the air around (the Lasko has a built-in fan).
+The thing with the Dyna-Glo is you need a propane tank and an electric fan to blow the air around (the Lasko has a built-in fan).
 So you’re spending more up front with a propane heater… unless you already have propane and a fan just waiting to be used.
+A efficient fan doesn’t use much electricity itself, and the propane heater with electric fan will still result in a lower heating bill than an electric heater.

-Anyway, an hour with a space heater will do wonders.
+An hour with any space heater will do the trick.
 Just plan ahead and turn it on a while before you start your workout and you’re good to go… IF your garage is insulated.
 See below.

 Once you start messing with this stuff, you have to go all the way and do a complete job or it doesn’t do much good.